 - July – Balkan Trip (Bulgaria, Greece, Macedonia, Kosovo..)

 - Sept. – Nomad Train (from Moscow to Mongolia)

 - Oct.
 Nob.
 Dec. – BALI BALI BALI

 I’ve started this crazy year in Cabarete, Dominican Republic with around 100 digital nomads from Nomad Cruise which I attended just before Xmas 2016.
-We had fun time and we definitely kicked OFF new year BIG TIMEEEE 🙂
+We had a fun time and we definitely kicked OFF new year BIG TIMEEEE 🙂

-I stayed there around 5 more weeks and pretty much worked (not very productive) and hang out on the beach.
+I stayed there for around 5 more weeks and pretty much worked (not very productive) and hang out on the beach.
 Cabarete wasn’t really my type of a place, maybe that’s why I wasn’t productive or just a lazy beginning of the year.
-It’s always weird period of the year, right?
+It’s always a weird period of the year, right?

 Not too bad for NYE!
 I'm celebrating it with 50 other digital nomads from @nomadcruise trip!
 Good vibes & good times & good people and the most important… -> setting up the right MINDSET for 2017! — #nye2017 #nye #playatime #beachtime #goodlife #nomading #backpacking #vamosalaplaya #dnescestujem #cestovanie #plaz #dominicanrep #islandlife #lifeonbeach #endlesssummer #happynewyear #novyrok #ending2016 #digitapnomads #nomadcruise #digitalnomadlife #freedom #travelinglifestyle

 COLOMBIA <3 … I was going there with quite high expectations and certainly wasn’t disappointed.
 Bogota was a “quick tour” and I only stayed 4 nights.
 It’s a beautiful place full of culture and nice mountain vibe (but also cold and dangerous).